Learn About LIHEAP in Hawaii

 - The latest copy of your utility bill.

-To Learn more about applying for LIHEAP, download our comprehensive guide.
+To learn more about applying for LIHEAP, download our comprehensive guide.

-How much does LIHEAP pay in Hawaii?
+How much could LIHEAP pay in Hawaii?

 If approved for utility assistance in Hawaii, it is important to know that the amount of benefits that your household may receive will be based upon several factors, including household size, current funding levels and whether your household is applying for assistance in a crisis.
 Funding can also be depleted very quickly in winter and summer months, so it is very important that you apply as early as you can to obtain benefits before benefits will no longer be available.